What is the biggest risk in technical diving? (and how to avoid it)

 Technical diving training is our testing ground and it is where we survive our mistakes.
 It’s better to make our mistakes in supervised, safe training situations.
 Learn to embrace your fallibility.

 Don’t over-value your logged dive experience.
-1000 uneventful dives teaches zero lessons.
-Generic experience will help develop equipment and routine procedural familiarity… and that is undeniably beneficial.
+1000 uneventful dives teach zero lessons.
+Generic diving experience will help develop equipment and routine procedural familiarity… and that is undeniably beneficial.
 But familiarity also breeds contempt.
-Complacency is the insidious shadow to success.
+Complacency is the insidious shadow of success.

 Most of your dives will be textbook and uneventful.
 That should never be interpreted as any reassurance of your capacity to deal with the eventful and catastrophic.
-It most definitely must never be allowed to tempt you into cutting corners or allowing skill-fade.
+It most definitely must never be allowed to tempt you into cutting corners or allowing skill to fade.

-If we are easily tempted to congratulate ourselves, every successful dive can teach us to become a sloppier, less contentious diver.
+If we are easily tempted to congratulate ourselves, every successful dive can teach us to become sloppier, less contentious divers.
 We can suffer a capacity decline to impending disaster.

-Always remember that the issue you’ve not yet dealt with – the lesson you’ve not yet learned, – might be the one that eventually kills you.
+Always remember that the issue you’ve not yet dealt with – the lesson you’ve not yet learned – might be the one that eventually kills you.
+The risk in technical diving is that those unknown and unforeseeable problems always exist.

 If you do identify capacity deficits, eliminate them ruthlessly – or limit your diving accordingly.

-Don’t ignore or conceal capacity deficits or delude yourself about their importance.
-That’s gambling.
-Sooner or later you might lose that gamble.
+Don’t ignore or conceal capability deficits, or delude yourself about their importance.
+That’s gambling, and sooner or later you might lose that gamble.
+Bravado and swagger don’t mitigate risk in technical diving.

 Collect all the certification cards that you want – if that’s “your thing”.
 Some people enjoy challenges and feel empowered by those achievements.
 There’s no shame in that.
 Just don’t believe the hype.
 Don’t think for a second that all those sexy cards would save your life on a technical dive.
 Not unless those cards actually represent a real capacity that will get you safely to the surface when things go badly wrong.

-Study all the online tech theory that you want.
+Study all the online tech theories that you want.
 Read ‘Deco for Divers’ and bedazzle your peers with that acquired knowledge.
-Take slick photos of yourself in perfect trim, with perfect gear.
-Practice drills in a pool weekly until they are perfection.
-Be very ‘DIR’… But still don’t let these things distract you from your actual capacity to resolve the worst imaginable scenarios occurring on the next dive you will undertake.
+Take slick photos of yourself in perfect trim, with the perfect gear.
+Practice drills in a pool weekly until they are perfect.
+Be very ‘DIR’… But still don’t let these things distract you from your actual ability to resolve the worst imaginable scenarios occurring on the next dive you undertake.
+An expert skillset is needed to overcome risk in technical diving.

 In short, don’t let the insubstantial things go to your head.
 Not when there are substantial things like DCS, O2 toxicity and drowning waiting to actually kill on the day that you ever fail to deal with the trigger events that cause them.